 - The supply of characters that our customers can animate themselves without prior animation experience

 Q: Character Creator and Headshot have played a vital role in your 3D character creation process.
-In your opinion, what would you feel are the biggest advantages when investing into the Reallusion ecosystem?
+In your opinion, what would you feel are the biggest advantages when investing in the Reallusion ecosystem?

 One of the big advantages is how simple it is to use.
 With Character Creator 3 and its Headshot plugin, you can now very easily produce a character in a fraction of the time it would take using other methods.
 It also allows you to concentrate on the character design and not worry too much about rigging issues, as this is already done for you.